-Whereas previous reviews have focused on mapping instances of cognitive biases within medical errors79-81791 or on medical uncertainty more broadly82,8323, our review is the first to comprehensively map out the literature that links confidence and certainty to medical diagnoses in such a broad remit across medicine.
+Whereas previous reviews have focused on mapping instances of cognitive biases within medical errors80-82 or on medical uncertainty more broadly83,84, our review is the first to comprehensively map out the literature that links confidence and certainty to medical diagnoses in such a wide range of specialities.
 Our work demonstrates that both errors and confidence are fruitful areas to study within diagnosis, as together they determine how calibrated a clinician is when expressing certainty/uncertainty.
 The breadth of the literature reviewed here, from a wide variety of medical subdisciplines, demonstrates how important confidence is as an area of study in terms of its broad applicability across healthcare.
 Given the wide range of subdisciplines that have studied confidence, there is then a need for a wider focus on confidence and metacognition within medical education.
-Findings from metacognition are already being used to inform educational practices outside medicine to improve students’ memory 45
+Findings from metacognition are already being used to inform educational practices outside medicine to improve students’ memory retention84,85. retention85,86.

 Implications and Future Clinical Research